SIX YEARS LATER, THE JENNINGS FAMILY FACES NEW FRACTURES

 SOMETIMES THE ONLY WAY TO FIND HOME IS TO LEAVE IT

-With a new, media-savvy African-American friend she’s not sure she can trust, Dori embarks on a voyage into her secret family history that might just lead her right back to where she started.
+With a new, media-savvy African-American friend who has her own ambitious agenda, Dori embarks on a voyage into her secret family history that might just lead her right back to where she started.

 If you like humorous, heartfelt book club fiction with a strong romantic thread, a love of literature, and a sharp eye for race and class in America, you’ll love BARDWELL’S FOLLY.

 “Dori is a fabulous, sympathetic character, caught up in a rollicking, funny, original, beautifully-written journey.”

 — Lucia Nevai, author of SALVATION

 “A highly engaging story with well-fleshed-out characters and flawless prose.”

 — Tahlia Newland, author of THE LOCKSMITH’S SECRET

 “Once again, Sandra Hutchison expertly weaves enticing characters with captivating imagery, creating a story so engrossing it’s impossible to put down and even harder to forget.”

 — S.M.
 Freedman, author of THE FAITHFUL and IMPACT WINTER

 In a small Western Massachusetts town in 1977, a widowed physics professor and the girl who used to babysit his daughter forge a bond fraught with potential scandal as they try to help each other survive loss, guilt, fear, trauma, and growing up.